o-dka/MenuV8/README.md

 1. Download zip of this repository and unpack it in the `C:\` directory with `MenuV8` name.
 2. Type into cmd: `cd C:\MenuV8` and  `build.bat`
-3. After it built, the MenuV8 executable should be in the `\build\Release` directory, find it and run it.
+3. After it built, run Menu_V_Eight.exe.

 --------
 ### To run on Linux: